 Statement from the Dean

-Learning from the past, understanding the present, and devising paths to peace and progress
+Learning from the past, understanding the present, and devising paths to progress and peace

 Ann Ardis